C-1 Expanded Functions of Dental Assistants and Dental Hygienists (1973, revised 1991, 1994, 2000, 2005, 2014)

 - Prescribing drugs and/or other medications

-The American Student Dental Association is strongly opposed to independent dental hygiene practice, and favors the team approach for providing comprehensive dental care.
+The American Student Dental Association is strongly opposed to independent dental hygiene practice, and favors utilizing a dentist-led team approach for providing comprehensive dental care.

 C-4 Standards of Dental Hygiene Education (1985, revised 1990 and 1993)